 If you’re living with kidney cancer, what you eat could impact how you feel on a day-to-day basis.
-Find out which foods you should eat more of, which foods you should avoid, and what dietary changes to expect during treatment.
+Find out which foods you should eat more of, which foods you might want to avoid, and what dietary changes to expect during treatment.

-Eating a healthy, balanced diet is a good idea for everyone — but especially those who are living with kidney cancer.
+Eating a nutritious, balanced diet is a good idea for everyone — but especially those who are living with kidney cancer.

-Your nutritional needs depend on what type of treatment you’re on and the stage of your cancer.
-But there are a few foods you should make an effort to include in all of your meals:
+While your nutritional needs may depend on what type of treatment you’re on and the stage of your cancer, there are a few foods you should make an effort to include in all of your meals, if possible:

 Fruits and vegetables

-Whole wheat bread, wild rice, and whole wheat pasta are an excellent source of energy.
+Whole wheat bread, wild rice, and whole wheat pasta are excellent sources of energy.
 They’re also rich in fiber, iron, and B vitamins.

 Several foods can increase your risk of kidney-related complications.
 If it’s not possible to avoid these foods or habits, try to limit your intake when possible.

 Foods that are high in salt

-Salt can disrupt the fluid balance in your body and lead to high blood pressure.
-This can make any loss of kidney function worse.
+Too much salt can disrupt the fluid balance in your body and lead to high blood pressure.
+This can exacerbate the symptoms of reduced kidney function.

-Processed foods are typically high in sodium, so it’s in your best interest to avoid:
+Processed foods are typically high in sodium, so when possible, try to eat less of:

 - fast food

 Whenever possible, use herbs and spices for flavoring instead of salt.
-However, if you’re using exotic herbs, check with your healthcare provider.
+However, if you’re using unconventional herbs, check with your doctor.